Full Guide to Working with Different Photo Sizes

 Finally, instead of searching for a corresponding DPI number, just use this infographic!
 It will help you change inches to pixels and pixels to inches.

-We’ve recently published a detailed guide that leads you through all the stages of resizing images in Luminar 3.
-There you can find plenty of useful ideas for fitting photo frame sizes.
+We’ve got a detailed guide that leads you through all the stages of resizing images in Luminar Neo.
+This is one of the best software for photography.
+And there you can find plenty of useful ideas for fitting photo frame sizes.
 And in this section, you will enrich this knowledge with some tips for adjusting digital images.

-One of this year’s leading photo editing software tools, Luminar 3 expands on the simple procedure for changing photo sizes found in Photoshop.
-Luminar 3 offers three options for resizing.
-First, you can use a resize image method similar to the one found in Photoshop – but in Luminar 3, you can resize multiple images at once.
-You can also choose between long edge and short edge resizing so the program will resize an image proportionally.
+One of this year’s leading photo editing softwares, photo editor Luminar Neo expands on the simple procedure for changing photo sizes found in Photoshop.
+Luminar Neo offers three options for resizing.
+First, you can use a resize image method similar to the one found in Photoshop – but in Luminar Neo, you can resize multiple images at once.
+You can also choose between long-edge and short-edge resizing so the program will resize an image proportionally.

-Additionally, Luminar 3 has an awesome crop tool that enables you to make professional, fast, and easy adjustments to photo sizes.
-Test these and other features of Luminar 3 by clicking the button below!
+Additionally, Luminar Neo has an awesome smart crop tool that enables you to make professional, fast, and easy adjustments to photo sizes.

 Experience the power of Luminar Neo